framps/raspiBackupDoc/en/src/error-messages.md

 Cause:

-*raspiBackup* creates a directory on the backup partition with the host name of the the host name of the backed up system and the respective backups are stored in subdirectories under it.
+*raspiBackup* creates a directory on the backup partition with the host name of the backed up system and the respective backups are stored in subdirectories under it.
 Such a backup subdirectory must be specified.

 The format of the backup directory has the following appearance: